mwhapples/BrailleBlaster-NG-docs/manual.md

 {{html

 <ol>

 <li value=2>

 Select one of three options from the drop-down menu:

 Normal: The braille page number shows the ordinal number.

-T-page: The braille page number starts with the letter "t" for transcriber-generated pages.
+T-page: The braille page number starts with the letter “t” for transcriber-generated pages.

-P-page: The braille page number starts with the letter "p" for preliminary pages.
+P-page: The braille page number starts with the letter “p” for preliminary pages.

 </li>

 </ol>

 }}